AndrewLuyt/week4-project/harmful_weather.md

 ```

 Next we load the data, rename two variables with cumbersome names,
-remove two variables, and standardize the values of `evtype` to lowercase
+remove two variables which contain no informatin, and standardize the values
-with no extra spaces.
+of `evtype` to lowercase with no extra spaces.

 ```r
 df <- as_tibble(data.table::fread(file = "repdata_data_StormData.csv.bz2"))